Jun 2, 2026

 Runtime detection becomes the only remaining opportunity to stop the attack.

-How Kubernetes Workload Protection works
+How Kubernetes Runtime Security Monitoring works

 They look for behaviors rather than signatures.